burukuru/docs/pages/documentation/7-grakn-dashboard/visualiser.md

 comment_issue_id: 17
 ---

+{% include warning.html content="<b>These instructions refer to the 0.11 release of GRAKN.AI.
+The latest version has some differences to its look and feel, and you may find that some instructions are currently inaccurate.
+Apologies!
+We will update this information very shortly.</b>" %}

 ## Introduction
 The Grakn visualiser provides a graphical tool to inspect and query your graph data.
 This article shows how to get it up and running on a basic example and introduces the visualiser's key features.